-Typically this course will take a year and on completion the apprentice will gain an NVQ/VCQ level 2 but there may be the option for them to progress and gain a NVQ/VCQ level 3.
-To complete this qualification the learner will not need to go to a further education (FE) college or training centre.
-Their time will be spent in your business where they will get to learn practical skills from seeing a real working environment.
-The learner will be required to shadow a qualified member of staff so they are able to learn first-hand how to perform the role.
-The apprentice will also need to assist in activities, once they pass their assessments and progresses through the course they will be able to start completing tasks on their own.
-To ensure that the apprentice is competent in completing tasks by themselves a remit assessor will visit them at your establishment to complete the assessment testing with the apprentice.
+Typically this course will take a year and on completion you will gain an NVQ/VCQ level 2 but there may be the option for you to progress and gain a NVQ/VCQ level 3.
+To complete this qualification you won’t need to go to a further education (FE) college or training centre.
+Your time will be spent in a place of employment where you will get to learn practical skills from seeing a real working environment.
+You will shadow qualified members of staff so that you are able to learn first-hand how to perform the role.
+You will also get the opportunity to assist in activities, once you pass your assessments and progress through the course you will be able to start completing tasks on your own.
+To ensure you are competent in completing tasks a Remit assessor will visit you periodically at your work place to complete assessment testing with you.

-If you are interested in employing a business administration apprentice you will need to register your interest with Remit by filling the online form for a call back here.
+If you are interested in becoming a business administrator apprentice you will need to register your interest with Remit by completing the online application form here.

 Remit will be able to place you on an apprenticeship all year round.
 However it is important that you register your details as soon as you start year 11 and have decided that an apprenticeship is the option for you; this will give us the best chance of finding an employer in time for you finishing school.